Gubbio: Umbria’s medieval gem and charming ‘City of Madmen’

 Image text

-The second option is to take the Funivia Colle Eletto.
-This is a funicular, but not an ordinary one.
-You have to stand in a 1-2 person hanging metal basket.
-It is like standing in a birdcage.
-This option is much faster than the first one.
-It takes around 6 minutes to get to the top.
-From there you have a fantastic mountain view.
+The second option is to ride the Funivia Colle Eletto.
+This funicular isn't your ordinary one; you'll stand in a hanging metal basket designed for 1-2 people, similar to a birdcage.
+This option is much faster than the first one, taking only about 6 minutes to reach the top.
+Once you arrive, you get a fantastic view of the mountains.

 Image text